YousefAsilah12/minecraft-game/README.md

 also i added permissions to the 4 tools that not every tool can remove any block each one has different job

+added startPage that has 3 maps to enter and start game option quiet game -- added sound music and sfx for the game

+# to access to the inventory you have to mouse right click
+# the items will be sorted depending on what you used the last